Jeff Brown (ice hockey, born 1966)

 Jeff Randall Brown (born April 30, 1966) is a Canadian former professional ice hockey defenceman who played in the National Hockey League (NHL) from the mid-1980s to late 1990s.
-During his career, Brown was considered to be in the upper echelon of NHL defencemen.
-He was selected to play in the 1992 NHL All-Star Game and still holds many offensive records for the St. Louis Blues.
+He was selected to play in the 1992 NHL All-Star Game and holds many offensive records for the St. Louis Blues.

 Playing career

 Junior hockey

 Brown joined the Sudbury Wolves of the Ontario Hockey League (OHL) when he was selected in the first round, second overall, in the 1982 OHL Priority Draft.
-In his first season with Sudbury in 1982–83, Brown appeared in 65 games, scoring nine goals and 46 points, leading the Wolves defense in scoring, and finishing fifth in overall team scoring.
-However, the rebuilding club failed to qualify for the post-season.
-In 1983–84, Brown saw a big increase in his offensive numbers, as he scored 17 goals and 77 points in 68 games, finishing second in team scoring.
-However, the club failed to qualify for the post-season.
+In his first season with Sudbury in 1982–83, Brown appeared in 65 games, scoring nine goals and 46 points, leading the Wolves defense in scoring and finishing fifth in overall team scoring.
+The rebuilding club, however, failed to qualify for the post-season.
+In 1983–84, Brown scored 17 goals and 77 points in 68 games, finishing second in team scoring.
+The club, however, again failed to qualify for the post-season.
 Brown led the Wolves in scoring during the 1984–85 season with 64 points, scoring 16 goals and 48 assists in 56 games.
 Sudbury missed the playoffs once again.
 In 1985–86, Brown missed 21 games, but he scored 22 goals, a career high in the OHL, and had 50 points, helping Sudbury reach the playoffs for the first and only time in his junior career.
 In four playoff games, Brown had two assists, as the Wolves were swept by the Guelph Platers in the first round.
 Brown was awarded the Max Kaminsky Trophy, awarded to the most outstanding defenseman in the OHL, and was named to the OHL First All-Star team.